w3c/screen-wake-lock/brightness-mode-explainer.md

     - Related to whether script should be allowed to reduce brightness.
   - Permission model
     - Would it require user gesture (request but not consume it)?
-    - How to deal with multiple or external displays
   - While brightness changes
     - What if users change the brightness level while the lock is held?
   - When dropping screen brightness request